Learning to Optimize via Information-Directed Sampling: Computational results

 \subsection{Linear bandit problems}

 Our final numerical experiment treats a linear bandit problem.
 Each action $a\in \mathbb{R}^5$ is defined by a 5 dimensional feature vector.
 The reward of action $a$ at time $t$ is $a^T \theta + \epsilon_{t}$ where $\theta \sim N(0, 10I)$ is drawn from a multivariate Gaussian prior distribution, and $\epsilon_{t} \sim N(0,1)$ is independent Gaussian noise.
 In each period, only the reward of the selected action is observed.
 In our experiment, the action set $\A$ contains 30 actions, each with features drawn uniformly at random from $[-1/\sqrt{5}, 1/\sqrt{5}]$.
-The results displayed in Figure \ref{fig: linear} are averaged over 1000 independent trials.
+The results displayed in Figure \ref{fig: linear} and Table \ref{table: linear KG varying time horizon} compare regret across 2,000 independent trials.

-We compare the regret of six algorithms.
-Three of these - GP-UCB, Thompson sampling, and IDS - satisfy strong regret bounds for this problem\footnote{Regret analysis of GP-UCB can be found in \cite{srinivas2012information}.
-Regret bounds for Thompson sampling can be found in \cite{agrawal2013linear, russo2013, russo2014info}}.
-Both GP-UCB and Thompson sampling are significantly outperformed by IDS.
+We simulate variance-based IDS using the implementation presented in Algorithm \ref{alg: linearIDS}.
+We compare its regret to six competing algorithms.
+Like IDS, GP-UCB and Thompson sampling satisfy strong regret bounds for this problem\footnote{Regret analysis of GP-UCB can be found in \cite{srinivas2012information}.
+Regret bounds for Thompson sampling can be found in \cite{agrawal2013linear, russo2014learning, russo2016info}}.
+Both algorithms are significantly outperformed by IDS.

 We also include Bayes UCB \cite{kaufmann2012bayesian} and a version of GP-UCB that was tuned, as in Subsection \ref{subsec: independent normal experiment}, to minimize its average regret.
 Each of these displays performance that is competitive with that of IDS.
 These algorithms are heuristics, in the sense that the way their confidence bounds are constructed differ significantly from those of linear UCB algorithms that are known to satisfy theoretical guarantees.